triton-inference-server/pytriton/docs/binding_models.md

 - `inputs`: defines the number, types, and shapes for model inputs
 - `outputs`: defines the number, types, and shapes for model outputs
 - `config`: more customization for model deployment and behavior on the Triton server
-- `strict`: enable inference callable output validation of data types and shapes against provided model config
+- `strict`: enable inference callable output validation of data types and shapes against provided model config (default: True)

 Once the `bind` method is called, the model is created in the Triton Inference Server model store under the provided `model_name`.